seqan/learning-resources/doc/nanocourse/bitvectors.md

 Note that most compilers provide special bit operations on integers.
 One example is **popcount** that counts the number of `1s` in an integer.
-This would be very helpful in our application because instead of iterating over every position in our bitvector `B` we could directly use popcount on every entry of b to get the value for the block (of course this only works since we chose the block size wisely).
+This would be very helpful in our application because instead of iterating over every position in our bitvector `B` we could directly use popcount on every entry of `B` to get the value for the block (of course this only works since we chose the block size wisely).

 The code could then look like this (**This is compiler specific (GCC)**):

 \include test/snippet/nanocourse/solution4_intrinsic.cpp

-If you have some time to spare, increase the size of B, and do some runtime tests for the construction.
+If you have some time to spare, increase the size of `B`, and do some runtime tests for the construction.
 The construction using popcount should be considerably faster.

 \endsolution